3 injured after gunman opens fire on sheriff’s office in Idaho before being fatally shot in standoff, officials say

 The shooting drew a massive police response, with a SWAT team and multiple agencies responding to the sheriff’s office at around 2:40 p.m.
 PT, the sheriff’s office said.

-An officer-involved shooting followed, and the suspect was pronounced dead at 4:15 p.m., he said.
+An officer-involved shooting followed, and Drake was pronounced dead at 4:15 p.m., he said.
 No information was available on Drake’s motive.

 The injuries of the three people shot were described as minor, according to Eddy, who said two female victims in the pickup truck were shot in the leg.
 Eddy initially said Friday a police officer was shot in the ear.
 On Saturday, Green clarified the injury was caused by flying glass.